 It is notable that the D-LUX 7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 10D does not offer wifi capability.
+In contrast, the 10D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 10D (unlike the D-LUX 7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D-LUX 7 is a recent model that features in the current product line-up of Leica.
-In contrast, the 10D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 10D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 10D was succeeded by the Canon 20D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 10D Manual (free pdf) or the online Leica D-LUX 7 Manual.

 So how do things add up?
 Is the Canon 10D better than the Leica D-LUX 7 or vice versa?
 The listing below highlights the relative strengths of the two models.